Daniel Saldaña París

-Daniel Saldaña París (born 1984) is a Mexican poet and novelist.
-He gained acclaim for his debut novel En medio de extrañas víctimas and its follow-up El nervio principal (published in English by Charco Press).
+Daniel Saldaña París (born 1984) is a Mexican poet, essayist, and novelist.
+He gained acclaim for his debut novel En medio de extrañas víctimas (2013) and its follow-up El nervio principal (2018), published in English as Among Strange Victims (2015) and Ramifications (2020) by Charco Press and Coffee House Press.
 He has also published volumes of poetry.
 In 2015, he was included in the anthology México20: New Voices, Old Traditions (Pushkin Press), celebrating the best young Mexican writers.
 In 2017, he was chosen as one of the Bogotá39, a selection of the best young Latin American writers under forty.
+In 2022 he became a fellow at the Cullman Center for Writers and Scholars of the New York Public Library.
+As of 2024, he is married to the writer Catherine Lacey.